.jpg)

 Medicare Prescription Drug Plans offer prescription coverage, which Original Medicare does not cover.

 Medicare Advantage plans bundle coverage for hospitals, medical care, prescriptions, and more.
-These plans often also provide dental, vision, gym memberships, and more benefits.
+These plans often also provide dental, vision, gym memberships, and other benefits not covered by Original Medicare.

 When you turn 65 and are on Medicaid, you may become "Dual Eligible."
 Dual Eligibility is for people who are eligible for both Medicare and Medicaid.
-You can enroll in dual-eligible plans that may include extra benefits that Medicare and Medicaid do not cover.
+You can enroll in dual-eligible plans that may include extra benefits that Medicare and Medicaid, individually, do not cover.

 For more information, click on the link to our article: Medicaid